 Writing is an essential tool of thinking and communicating in social work.
-Therefore, in this course you are expected to produce writing that in not only thoughtful and accurate, but also organized, clear, and consistent with rules of Standard English in accord with the Publication Manual of the American Psychological Association (6th Edition).
+Therefore, in this course you are expected to produce writing that in not only thoughtful and accurate, but also organized, clear, and consistent with rules of Standard English in accord with the Publication Manual of the American Psychological Association (7th Edition).
 If your writing does not meet these standards, your grade will be lowered.
-For assistance with your writing, go to the student section of the Writing across the Curriculum (WAC) website: http://careers.socialworkers.org/documents/WritingSkillsLL.pdf
+For assistance with your writing, a helpful resource can be found at http://careers.socialworkers.org/documents/WritingSkillsLL.pdf